-- The PNPD is available to study full-time (9 months) or part-time (1-3 years)
+- The PNPD is available to study full-time (9-12 months) or part-time (1-3 years)

 Students must be enrolled on one of the following courses: